 From the announcement:

 “The U.S. Department of Health and Human Services (HHS) issued a rule today finalizing Oct.
 1, 2015 as the new compliance date for health care providers, health plans, and health care clearinghouses to transition to ICD-10, the tenth revision of the International Classification of Diseases.
 This deadline allows providers, insurance companies and others in the health care industry time to ramp up their operations to ensure their systems and business processes are ready to go on Oct.
 1, 2015.”

 Read the entire Center for Medicare and Medicaid statement

 Medical Terminology - HCM 125E

 This course will introduce the student to the systems of the body and terminology related to each system.
+By presenting medical terms within the context of the body’s anatomy and physiology, and in health and disease, students will learn a working medical vocabulary built on the most frequently encountered prefixes, suffixes, and combining forms.
 The anatomy of each system, diseases and disorders will be covered.
 Common medical abbreviations of medications, diagnostic testing, diseases and procedures will be incorporated throughout.

 - Demonstrate accurate spelling and usage of medical terms covered.